nickbdyer/fizzbuzz-ruby/README.md

 Fizzbuzz in Ruby
 ================

-Day 1 at Makers Academy
+Day 1 at Makers Academy.